MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 > [!NOTE]
 > If item templates exist for different item types, then a page appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.

+The following procedure explains how to create an item card from scratch.
+You can also create new item cards by copying existing ones.
+For more information, see [Copy Existing Items to Create New Items](inventory-how-copy-items.md).

 ## <a name="to-create-a-new-item-card"></a>To create a new item card
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.